Questions people ask me...

-Anne Rice, Sherrilyn Kenyon, Nalini Singh, Jane Austen, Jeaniene Frost — These ladies rock.
+Diana Gabaldon , Anne Rice , Sherrilyn Kenyon , Nalini Singh , Jane Austen , Jeaniene Frost — These ladies rock.
 I enjoy Harlan Coben, too.

 How did you get into writing?

 By reading.
-I love to read romance.
-No matter the media I am rooting for a couple to get together.
-I’m addicted to the “happily ever after.”
+I love romance.
+No matter the media, I'm rooting for a couple to get together, hopelessly addicted to the happily ever after.
 Um… I don’t buy novels, I buy the series.
-When I am done with book one, I set it down and pick up book two.
+When I'm done with book one, I set it down and pick up book two.
 Publishers love customers like me.

 Where do you get your ideas?

 Anywhere!
-A conversation.
-A Facebook meme.
+An overheard conversation.
 Traumatic events that pull at my heart almost always spark something.
-Often, writers respond, “dreams.”
-I very rarely dream.
-But I am a day dreamer – always in trouble as a kid for not paying attention to the teacher.
+Often, writers respond, dreams.
+I very rarely recall dreams.
+But I am a daydreamer – always in trouble as a kid for not paying attention to the teacher.
 My classmates got scolded for talking to each other.
 Me?
 Doodling some fantasy I’d cooked up in my brain.
-Be careful what you tell me!

 How did you get published?